What Luang Prabang Gets Wrong About Tourists (and Right About Everything Else): A Local's Perspective

 Q: What do tourists get wrong about the alms ceremony?

 It's complicated.
-The UNESCO office and the local government have asked tourists to observe, not participate.
+The UNESCO office and the local government ask tourists to observe, not participate.
 But some families on the route will invite you to join them — that's different.
 If a local family says "sit with us," that's genuine.
 If a tour company sets up a mat with your name on it, that's performance.

 On Where to Eat

-Q: What restaurants do locals actually eat at?
+Q: Where do locals actually eat?

-Not the ones on the main street.
+Not the restaurants on the main street.
 Those are fine — Tamarind is good, Dyen Sabai is fun for the river setting — but they're priced for tourists.
-A meal at Tamarind costs 80,000-120,000 LAK ($4-6).
-A meal at the noodle stalls on Khem Khong Road costs 15,000-20,000 LAK ($0.75-1).
+A meal at Tamarind runs 80,000–120,000 LAK ($4–6).
+A meal at the noodle stalls on Khem Khong Road runs 15,000–20,000 LAK ($0.75–1).

-For khao piak sen — thick rice noodle soup, Luang Prabang's comfort food — go to the stall across from the post office on Chao Fa Ngum Road.
+For khao piak sen — thick rice noodle soup, Luang Prabang's comfort food — head to the stall across from the post office on Chao Fa Ngum Road.
 No name, just a woman and her pot.
 She starts at 6:30AM and finishes when the pot is empty, usually by 10AM.
 A bowl is 15,000 LAK ($0.75).

 Q: What about the morning market at Phousi?